skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

     a.
 Name the new class `Page`.

     b.
-Include all members in the `Page` class except for `print`, `printHeader` and `printNumberOnPage`.
+Include all members in the `Page` class except for `print`, `printHeader` and `printNumbersOnPage`.
 Make sure to select the "generate accessors" box.

 3. If you run your tests now, they should fail, complaining that `rowsPerPage` and `columnsPerPage` are marked as final.
 This is actually correct, since these fields should really only be set once in the constructor.
 However, that is not how these fields are currently being set.